jlamberts/udacity-deeprl-p3/README.md

 The environment is considered "solved" the maximum of the two agents' scores for each episode is at least +0.5, when averaged over a 100-episode rolling window.

 ## My Solution
-To solve the environment, I implemented an Multi-Agent Q Actor Critic model with n-step rollout.
+To solve the environment, I implemented an Multi-Agent Deep Deterministic Policy Gradient model.
 For more details on my findings, see the writeup in [report.ipynb](report.ipynb).

 ## Getting Started